Rational homotopy type and computability: H-spaces

 \end{lem} \begin{proof}[Proof of Lemma \ref{lem:torsion}.]
 I would like to thank Shmuel Weinberger for suggesting this proof.

 Let $q$ be the order of $\alpha$.
 By Prop.~\ref{additive}, for $f:S^k \to H$, $(\chi_q)_*[f]=q[f]$.

 Let $H[1/q]$ be the universal cover of the mapping torus of $\chi_q$; this should be thought of as an infinite mapping telescope.
 By the above, the homotopy groups of $H[1/q]$ are $\mathbb{Z}[1/q]$-modules (the telescope localizes them away from $q$).
-This implies, see \cite[Thm.~2.1]{SulLoc}, that the reduced homology and cohomology groups are also $\mathbb{Z}[1/q]$-modules.
+This implies, by \cite[Thm.~2.1]{SulLoc}, that the reduced homology groups are also $\mathbb{Z}[1/q]$-modules.
+To understand the cohomology groups, we use the exact sequence